codepennnn/123/README.md

     Month,
     Year,
     ' + @DynamicColumns + ',
-    (
-        SELECT COUNT(*)
-        FROM AttendanceData AS ad2
-        WHERE ad2.WorkManSLNo = ad1.WorkManSLNo
-        AND ad2.Present = ''P''
-    ) AS totalpresent
-FROM AttendanceData AS ad1
+    COUNT(CASE WHEN Present = ''P'' THEN 1 END) AS totalpresent FROM AttendanceData
 PIVOT (
     MAX(Present) FOR DayOfMonth IN (' + @DynamicColumns + ')
 ) AS PivotTable
-ORDER BY WorkManSLNo;
+GROUP BY WorkManSLNo, WorkManName, Eng_Type, Month, Year ORDER BY WorkManSLNo;
 ';